PierreRaybaut/formlayout/README.md

 # formlayout
 Python module for creating Qt form dialogs and widgets

+See [documentation](http://pythonhosted.org/formlayout/) for more details (mostly examples) on the library and [changelog](CHANGELOG.md) for recent history of changes.

 ## Overview

 Graphical user interface (GUI) libraries are usually designed to address issues